fillet0117/50project/test.md

 hint:
 hint:   git config pull.rebase false  # merge (the default strategy)
 hint:   git config pull.rebase true   # rebase
-hint:   git config pull.ff only       # fast-forward only
+hint:   git config pull.ff only       # 修改新的行
 hint:
 hint: You can replace "git config" with "git config --global" to set a default
 hint: preference for all repositories.
 You can also pass --rebase, --no-rebase,
 hint: or --ff-only on the command line to override the configured default per
 hint: invocation.

+test1
+test2